idtx314/mill_controller/README.md

 It will be necessary to perform a NORMAL calibration of the camera each time you want to change the size or location of your material.
 If the position of the camera itself is adjusted, or the camera is detached and re-attached, then a FULL calibration will be necessary.
 If images of the material appear to be warped or misaligned, then try recalibrating the camera by following these steps.
+You can see a video of the calibration interface being used in the [Calibrating the Workspace] section.

 1. Use the instructions in the [Operating the X-Carve Directly] section to move the mill carriage to the edge of the workspace, so that the camera has an unobstructed field of view.
+You can use the commands `G90 G21` and `G0 X250 Y500` once you are connected to the X-Controller command interface.

 2. Have the camera plugged into the USB port.
 The camera driver used by the package is compatible with most USB cameras.